reactome/graph-core/Readme.md

 #### Project Structure

-The application follows a basic spring multitier architecture:
+The application follows a basic spring multi-tier architecture:

 * Presentation Layer - Outside of the scope of this project.
 The projects acts as a data access layer for the content service.
 To see details about the content service goto ...
 * Service Layer - Service and Spring Transactions.